 Angela Mooney to Join Rebels As Assistant Coach/Recruiting Coordinator

-Angela Mooney, a native of Lubbock, Texas, will serve as an assistant coach and the recruiting coordinator for Ole Miss.
+Angela Mooney, a native of Lubbock, Texas, is in her third year as an assistant coach and the recruiting coordinator for Ole Miss.

-Mooney comes to Ole Miss with 10 years of experience as an assistant coach.
-She spent the past season as an assistant coach at South Dakota State.
+Before joining the Ole Miss family, Mooney spent the 2013 season as an assistant coach at South Dakota State.

 Prior to her stop at SDSU, Mooney was an assistant at UTEP in El Paso, Texas, for nine years, where she played an instrumental role for the Miners in recruiting, training middle blockers, academics, community outreach and coordinating the UTEP volleyball camps.

-In her nine years on the bench at UTEP, Mooney tutored four all-conference performers, including three in the 2011 and 2012 seasons.
+In her nine years on the bench at UTEP, Mooney tutored two AVCA Honorable Mention All-Americans, two Midwest All-Region Honorable Mention honorees, four all-conference performers, including three in the 2011 and 2012 seasons and 11 conference players of the week.
 Only three UTEP players earned all-conference recognition in the first 30 years of the program, and all three Miners who received all-freshman team accolades came under her tenure.